Ecclesiastes

 - The Joy Passages.
 Repeatedly, Qoheleth commends enjoyment of food, drink, work, and companionship as God's gift to humanity within the bounds of a transient life (Ecclesiastes 2:24, Ecclesiastes 3:12-13, Ecclesiastes 5:18-20, Ecclesiastes 8:15, Ecclesiastes 9:7-10, Ecclesiastes 11:7-10).

 - The Fear of God.
 Though Qoheleth questions much, reverence before God remains a fixed point.
-The book's epilogue makes this its final word (Ecclesiastes 12:13).
+The epilogue makes this the book's final word (Ecclesiastes 12:13).

 - Death as the Great Equalizer.
 The inescapable reality that wise and foolish, righteous and wicked, human and animal all face the same death pervades the book and drives its questioning (Ecclesiastes 2:14-16, Ecclesiastes 3:19-20, Ecclesiastes 9:2-3).